pan-ga/nested-arrays/README.md

 # nested-arrays
 ## Opening
  - What are they going to learn?
   - Today we will be going over Nested Arrays, which is exactly like how it sounds.
 Think of it like the movie **Inception** - dream within a dream.
-We will learn how to create nested arrays and traverse nested arrays.
+We will learn how to create an array within an array or a nested arrays.
+Then look into how we could operate on them.
 This will be taught as if it was the first time.
-- Why is is it important?
-(Ask students what they think)
+- Why is is it important? **(Ask students what they think)**
   - Can be used to organize sets of data
   - Can be used to represent hiearchy
 - How it relates to previous work?